 - Incomplete UAT environment: Due to lack of resources and time constraints, tests might be incomplete by the defined deadline.

-- Error handling: The testers might not how to properly report errors and bugs while testing.
+- Error handling: The testers might not know how to properly report errors and bugs while testing.

 - UAT test failure: Sometimes the developed features are incomplete and lack too many bugs which do not allow a test case to be completed at all.

 4. UAT Team Roles & Responsibilities

 Participants of a UAT team can vary from project to project.
 The entire UAT team will be responsible for coordinating the preparation of all test cases and its execution.

 Our UAT team will ensure …